ntaylor89/vim/README.md

 Vim
 ===

-This is not intended to be a general purpose plugin manager for Vim, only to install a small set up plugins that I use.

-After a clean os install run install.sh to get Vim up and going.

-The idea behind this setup script is to download the plugins directly from github and then create symbolic links to ~/.vim so we are always running the latest and greatest code
+This is my personal .vimrc as well as an install script to get you up and going on a new system.
+I am using pathogen to manage all the plugins.
+The install script with fetch each plugin and install it into ~.vim/bundles which pathogen with then add to your vim runtime files.

 Installed Plugins
 =================